 Another useful model for team development is Tuckman’s Model of Team Development, where teams “Form”, “Storm”, “Norm”, and finally, “Perform”.
 It is only in psychologically safe teams that true performance will be reached, since this stage requires the ability for team members to admit and learn from mistakes, and to contribute and challenge ideas.
 Reaching this stage, as a leader of a team, is your goal.

 It’s really important, and fortunately, really easy to measure psychological safety.
 You can do this in your team or across an entire organisation, the Psychsafety Action Pack is a toolkit that contains thorough and detailed resources on measurement, specific actions to take according to the scores you record, and exercises, tools, and workshops to run with your teams to continuously build psychological safety and performance in your workplace.

 There are three core leadership behaviours which support psychological safety in teams.
 These may seem simple, but in practice they extend to every single leadership behaviour and every single aspect of communication.
 Those three core behaviours are:

-- Framing work as a learning problem, not an execution problem.
+- Frame work as a learning problem, not an execution problem.
 The outcome of work should not exclusively be the output; it must also be learning how to do it better next time.

-- Acknowledging your own fallibility.
+- Acknowledge your own fallibility.
 By admitting when you make a mistake or don’t know the answer, you allow (indeed, encourage) others to do the same.

 Download your Psychological Safety Toolkit to measure, build and maintain psychological safety in your teams.